zzhangjii/learning-library/oci-library/GTC-Conf/H20ai-lab.md

 ## Overview
 For this Machine Learning session you will complete two Hands-on-Labs

 - **H20ai Lab:** In this lab you will experience the first part of a typical Machine Learning process which is training the model, then you will execute the second part of the process which is known as inferencing.
-We are going to use a partner tool, H2O.ai on top of one of our **Pascal GPU Bare Metal machines** to run this lab.
+We are going to use a partner tool, H2O.ai on top of one of our **Pascal GPU machines** to run this lab.

-- **TensorFlow Lab:** This is a demo to show TensorFlow Image Recognition using the power of our **Pascal GPU Bare Metal machine** in order to recognize the visual contents of images.
+- **TensorFlow Lab:** This is a demo to show TensorFlow Image Recognition using the power of our **Pascal GPU machines** in order to recognize the visual contents of images.

 The key topics touched upon by both labs are: